Weigurde/HordesAntiAFK/README.md

 ## Notice

 Do not leak this by downloading it and sending it to other users.
-Please do not attempt to steal code her and make your own version.
+Please do not attempt to steal code here and make your own version.
 I don't want other people 'improving' or 'fixing' this script.

 Currently, this respitory is private.
 So hello fellow contributor!